VG-SSL: Benchmarking Self-supervised Representation Learning Approaches for Visual Geo-localization: Related Works

-Contrastive Learning methods, including SimCLR \cite{simclr} and MoCov2 \cite{mocov2}, optimize to align embeddings of two augmented views of an image and reduce the similarity between the embedding and those from other non-related images.
-SimCLR \cite{simclr} uses large batch size for better training and introduces a projector consisting of shallow layers of MLP to reproject the embeddings to projected space.
-This mitigates the undesired invariance produced by augmentations.
-MoCo \cite{moco} and its variant MoCov2 \cite{mocov2} introduce InfoNCE loss from \cite{CPC} for visual tasks and a momentum encoder as an alternative for generating key embeddings for a memory dictionary, avoiding the need for large batch sizes.
+\textit{Contrastive Learning.} Methods like SimCLR~\cite{simclr} and MoCov2~\cite{mocov2} align embeddings of augmented views of the same image while maximizing the embedding distance from unrelated images.
+To prevent collapse, SimCLR uses a large batch size and a projection head, while MoCo~\cite{moco} and MoCov2 introduce InfoNCE~\cite{CPC} loss and a momentum encoder, maintaining a queue of embeddings to avoid collapse without requiring large batch sizes.

-Self-distillation Learning methods, including BYOL \cite{byol} and SimSiam \cite{SimSiam}, demonstrate the feasibility of preventing collapse by using a teacher-student training framework.
-They use a predictor to predict the teacher embedding from the student embedding so that the model will attempt to learn the common representation between the student and teacher model inputs.
-BYOL \cite{byol} uses the momentum target (teacher) encoder and an embedding prediction loss, that is cosine distance between predicted and actual teacher embeddings.
-The target encoder stops the gradients back-propagated from the loss function.
-SimSiam \cite{SimSiam} empirically proves that stop-gradient operation and batch normalization in the projector and predictor play an essential role in avoiding collapse.
+\textit{Self-distillation Learning.} Methods like BYOL~\cite{byol} and SimSiam~\cite{SimSiam} prevent collapse using a teacher-student framework.
+BYOL uses a momentum target encoder and cosine distance loss between predicted and actual embeddings.
+SimSiam highlights the importance of stop-gradient operations and batch normalization in avoiding collapse.